steinate/steinate.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a third-year Ph.D. student in Department of Electronic Engineering, Tsinghua University, supervised by [Yuan Shen](https://oa.ee.tsinghua.edu.cn/~shenyuan/), jointly trained with Shanghai AI laboratory, supervised by [Jiangmiao Pang](https://oceanpang.github.io/), conducting research in autonomous driving and agile navigation systems in complex environments at OpenRobotLab.
+I am a third-year Ph.D. student in Department of Electronic Engineering, Tsinghua University, supervised by [Yuan Shen](https://oa.ee.tsinghua.edu.cn/~shenyuan/), jointly trained with Shanghai AI laboratory, supervised by [Jiangmiao Pang](https://oceanpang.github.io/) and [Dahua Lin](http://dahua.site/), conducting research in spatial intelligence at [InternRobotics](https://internrobotics.shlab.org.cn/index.html).

 Before that, I received my B.S. degree in Electronic Engineering from Shanghai Jiao Tong University in 2023, supervised by [Weiyao Lin](https://weiyaolin.github.io/), engaging in classical computer vision research, such as object detection, multi-object tracking and monocular/multi-view human pose estimation.
 I also spend a wonderful time in OpenGVLab in 2023, supervised by [Jifeng Dai](https://jifengdai.org/) and [Wenhai Wang](https://whai362.github.io/), participating in the construction of multimodal LLM.

-Now, my research interests center on 3D computer vision and its applications in autonomous robotic systems.
+Now, my research interests center on 3D vision and its applications in autonomous robotic systems.
 Building upon this foundation, my doctoral work aims to advance embodied artificial intelligence systems through the seamless integration of perception, planning, and control.

 This technical pursuit aligns with my ultimate aspiration to pioneer the realization of [Artificial Fluctlight](https://swordartonline.fandom.com/wiki/Project_Alicization) - a theoretical framework for human-like conscious embodiment in synthetic environments.